opnfv/dovetail/docs/testing/user/certificationworkflow/index.rst

 Introduction
 ============

-This document provides guidance for prospective participants on how to obtain 'OPNFV Verified' status.
-The OPNFV Verified Program (OVP) is administered by the OPNFV Compliance and Certification (C&C) committee.
+This document provides guidance for prospective participants on how to obtain "OPNFV Verified" for products and services.
+The OPNFV Verification Program (OVP) is administered by the LF Networking Compliance and Verification (C&V) Committee.

-For further information about the workflow and general inquiries about the program, please check out the `OVP web portal`_, or contact the C&C committee by email address verified@opnfv.org.
+For further information about the workflow and general inquiries about the program, please check out the `OVP landing page`_, or contact the C&V committee by email address verified@opnfv.org.
 This email address should be used for all communication with the OVP.

 Step 1: Participation Form Submission
 =====================================

 A participant should start the process by submitting an online participation form.
-The participation form can found on the `OVP web portal`_ or directly at `OVP participation form`_ and the following information must be provided:
+The participation form can be found on the `OVP landing page`_.
+Submitters are asked for the following information:

 - Organization name
-- Organization website (if public)
+- Contact name
-- Product name and/or identifier
+- Contact address
-- Product specifications
+- Contact telephone
-- Product public documentation
+- Contact email
-- Product categories, choose one: (i) software and hardware (ii) software and third party hardware (please specify)
+- Membership status in LF Networking
-- Primary contact name, business email, postal address and phone number Only the primary contact email address should be used for official communication with OPNFV OVP.
+- Qualifying Offerings Information
-- User ID for OVP web portal
+- Testing Category
-  The OVP web portal supports the Linux Foundation user ID in the current release.
+- Product Category
-  If a new user ID is needed, visit https://identity.linuxfoundation.org.
+- User ID
-- Location where the verification testing is to be conducted.
-Choose one:
+- Version of Testing Tools
-  (internal vendor lab, third-party lab)
+- Testing Date
-- If the test is to be conducted by a third-party lab, please specify name and contact information of the third-party lab, including email, address and phone number.
+- Testing Location
-- OVP software version for compliance verification
+- Third-party lab information (if any)
-- Testing date
+- Signature

 Once the participation form information is received and in order, an email response will be sent to the primary contact with confirmation and information to proceed.
-The primary contact specified in the participation form will be entered into OVP web portal back-end by the program administrator and will be permitted to submit results for review on behalf of their organization.
+The primary contact specified in the participation form will be entered into the corresponding OVP web portal back-end by the program administrator and will be permitted to submit results for review on behalf of their organization.
+The OVP NFVI Portal can be found here (https://nfvi-verified.lfnetworking.org) and the OVP VNF Portal can be found here (https://vnf-verified.lfnetworking.org).

-There is no fee at this time for participation in the OVP.
+There is no fee at this time for participation in the OVP for LF Networking (LFN) members or non-profit organizations.
+If not a member of LFN, please contact `LF Networking`_ for participation fee information.

 Step 2: Testing
 ===============